Saint Hripsime Church: Restorations and revitalization

 The church grounds were enhanced with tuff block paving and a basalt drinking fountain designed by architect Rafayel Israyelian.
 Israyelian also designed a new altar table (1960) and chandelier (1967).
-The altar featured an altarpiece of the Virgin Mary by Hovhannes Minasyan, which Ruben Angaladian hailed as "one of the finest works in the history of Armenian painting."
+The altar featured an altarpiece of the Virgin Mary by Hovhannes Minasyan, which has been hailed as "one of the finest works in the history of Armenian painting."

 In 1958, restoration shifted to the interior, beginning with the removal of white plaster and limewater deposits through sandblasting.
 This revealed the original dark grey-brown tuff walls and a system of eight large and sixteen small squinches beneath the circular drum.
 Excavations in 1959 exposed the original floor, located about 40 cm below the contemporary level, (Note: Varazdat Harutyunyan wrote that it was known beforehand that the floor had been raised nearly 1 m, perhaps during the 1653 restoration of Catholicos Pilipos.) which was then lowered to match the original elevation.
 By the 1970s, St. Hripsime was one of six active abbacies in Soviet Armenia.
 Further restoration took place in 1985, including the belfry's renovation in 1986–87 by Artsrun Galikyan and Avetik Teknetchyan.
 Galikyan also designed new wooden doors for the church.

-Following independence, the Armenian government returned 3 ha of land surrounding the monastery to the Mother See in the mid-1990s.
+Following independence, the Armenian government returned 3 ha of land surrounding the monastery to the Mother See in the mid-1990s, while legal ownership of the church building was transferred in July 2000.

 Under Catholicos Karekin I, philanthropist Louise Manoogian Simone sponsored the renovation of the roof and complete repaving of the surrounding grounds by 1997.
-Legal ownership of the church building was transferred from the Armenian government to the church in July 2000.
 A new baptismal font was consecrated in 2012, and its 1400th anniversary was celebrated in 2018.